PoisonAlien/beadAnalyze/README.md

 # beadAnalyze
 Automated differential expression analysis for Illumina beadarrays (HT12 V4 arrays).

 This R script performs automated differential analysis from Illumina's expression  [idat](https://www.bioconductor.org/packages/devel/bioc/vignettes/illuminaio/inst/doc/EncryptedFormat.pdf) files.
-Default this script assumes idat files are from HT12 V4 arrays, but should with little modification it should work with any arrays.
+By default this script assumes idat files are from HT12 V4 arrays, but with little modification it should work with any arrays.

 Make sure you have the following dependencies installed: